arshvimal/VPNet/README.md

+# Deprecated!
+ VPNet has been deprecated.
+Please use [ZephyrVPN](https://dash.zephyrvpn.com/) instead.

 # VPNet
  This repo is dedicated to the distribution of the VPNet Client App.
 You can download the latest release from under Releases on the right hand side of the page.